Culture Café: Company, cake and conversations for older people

 RAMM has worked with Age UK on numerous projects over many years.
 The museum values opportunities to take its collections and curatorial passion to an audience it could not reach without this partnership.

-Around 145 older people attended bite-sized object-handling sessions involving curators, conversations, company and cake.
+Around 145 older people attended bite-sized object-handling sessions involving curators and other specialist speakers, conversations, company and cake.
 RAMM provided the informal sessions in an elegant venue over six weeks in 2012, with a view to reducing isolation for older people – some with dementia – and their carers.
+It was documented in a video for YouTube which is shown above.

 The Culture Café provided fun, purposeful activity which was good for participants’ wellbeing in many ways.
 It led to new friendships and re-ignited old friendships, so that isolation for the participants and their carers was reduced over the time of the project.
-As well as the social impact, the project demonstrated that it is possible to carry on learning and expanding your horizons throughout your life, whatever your age.
+The project demonstrated that it is possible to carry on learning and expanding your horizons throughout your life, whatever your age.
 Some participants rediscovered RAMM as a safe and welcoming place they felt able to return to – alone, or with friends and family.

 What did people say?

-“Learning about topics I wouldn’t have thought about”
+“Learning about topics I wouldn’t have thought about.”
+Participant

 For further information